Table of Contents

 Laboratory investigations are done mainly to rule out other medical conditions and as a baseline before initiation of therapy.
 They include:

-- Full hemogram with ESR
+- Full hemogram with an erythrocyte sedimentation rate (ESR)

 - Renal function tests